revenge-mod/.github/profile/README.md

 # Revenge

-A modification for Discord mobile apps.
+A client mod for Discord.

 [Read more about it in our Discord server](https://discord.com/invite/ddcQf3s2Uq).